codesinger/shu/README.md

 ## Directories ##

-THis repository contains three subdirectories.
+This repository contains four subdirectories.

  1. **lisp** contains the source code of the package

  2. **test** contains a set of unit tests for some, but not all, of the code in the `lisp` directory.

+ 3. **personal** contains personal files that I use with emacs.
+These are not part of the `shu` package.

- 3. **usr** conatains files that are normally modified or replaced by users of this package.
+ 4. **usr** conatains files that are normally modified or replaced by users of this package.

 ### External names ###